Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Introduction

 \section{Introduction}

 In order to share computing power between distant quantum computers, a quantum network, complete with quantum repeaters, is necessary~\cite{Azuma:2023,lu2019chip,wang2025large,li2025down}.
 Many promising platforms for a quantum repeater have photonic interfaces in the visible spectrum, including trapped ions, neutral atoms, and color centers in diamond~\cite{Ruf:2021,Covey2023,Ritter2012,Hoffman:2012,Stephenson:2020,Krutyanskiy:2023}.
 However, in order to achieve long-distance transport of an entangled photon, light from any such platform requires Quantum Frequency Conversion (QFC) into the telecom band, where optical fibers operate with lower loss~\cite{Ruf:2021, Bock2018, Laneve2025, Strobel2025, singh2019quantum, huang2021hybrid, raghunathan2025telecom, li2016efficient}.
 Thus, the conversion between visible and infrared wavelengths is an integral problem in the field of quantum networking.

-A node in a future quantum network will also require large-scale integration of thousands of qubits on one chip.
+A node in a future quantum network will also require integration of thousands of qubits on one chip.
 Given the recent developments of high-speed spatial light modulators (SLM) as a switch, multiplexing free-space coupled qubits shows increasing promise to meet the needs of large-scale qubit integration~\cite{duan2021vertically,Peng:19, Panuski2022, Ding:2023}.

+Most implementations of quantum frequency conversion involve either $\chi^{(2)}$ sum- and difference-frequency generation or $\chi^{(3)}$ Bragg-scattering four-wave mixing (BS-FWM).
+BS-FWM has enabled efficient, low-noise spectral translation in fibers, waveguides, and microresonators, including operation at the single-photon level and across visible--telecom wavelength separations~\cite{McKinstrie:05,li2016efficient,singh2019quantum,heuck2019unidirectional,raghunathan2025telecom}.
+In representative integrated BS-FWM architectures, however, the signal and idler are both guided or cavity-confined modes, and the converted idler subsequently couples to an access waveguide~\cite{li2016efficient,heuck2019unidirectional,raghunathan2025telecom}.
+Frequency translation and spatial out-coupling are therefore engineered as separate functions.

+We propose a scheme by which a two-pump $\chi^{(3)}$ interaction can convert a cavity-bound visible photon directly into a deliberately radiative infrared mode, so that spectral conversion and free-space extraction occur in the same nonlinear process.
+The conversion requires neither structured pump illumination nor an SLM; the output is a fixed, on-axis channel, while the second pump supplies spectral freedom through the choice of resonant pump-mode pairs.
+One concurrent manuscript explores a different design axis utilizing the $\chi^{(2)}$ nonlinearity: a single structured pump writes a reconfigurable virtual Bragg grating that programs the spatial and orbital-angular-momentum content of the emitted field in situ~\cite{mirzaei2025programmable}.
+In contrast, our investigation simplifies a spin-photon interface to minimize the amount of fabrication steps and photonic interfaces possible.
+We then quantify and minimize each potential system level loss by simulating optimal operating points for an experiment.